xyli28/HPC-Proj/README.md

 Fina Project for ME759

 In order to successfully compile the code, you need to installed OpenMM Package.
 I have installed it in euler.
-But because of some reason, the complier counldn't find the -lOpenMM library.
-So the compiling may not be successful.

-But I have tested all codes in my own machine where I installed OpenMM properly.

 To compile and run: